tomjoht/learnapidoc/_includes/content/activities/evaluate_elements_api_ref.md

 In this activity, you'll review API reference documentation and identify the common elements.
 To evaluate the API reference docs:

-1. Either from the open-source project you identified in the previous activity ([Find an Open Source Project](docapis_find_open_source_project.html)), or from this [list of about 100 API doc sites here](pubapis_apilist.html#list_api_doc_sites), identify one or more API documentation sites.
+1. Either from an [open-source project](docapis_find_open_source_project.html) you might have identified or from this [list of about 100 API doc sites here](pubapis_apilist.html#list_api_doc_sites), identify an API documentation site to analyze.
-2. In each of the doc sites, look for the API reference documentation section (the list of endpoints).
+2. In the API documentation, look for the API reference documentation section (the list of endpoints).
 3. In the reference documentation, identify each of the following sections:

     *  [Resource description](docapis_resource_descriptions.html)